-- · When you finish loading, always stop the hydraulic pump - · Disengage the PTO of the pump and its gear. - Moving the vehicle is strictly forbidden when the crane is loaded or the boom assembly turned to the side. - During transportation, the crane must always be in its proper transport position, and the boom system must also be supported in lateral direction.
+- Moving the vehicle is strictly forbidden when the crane is loaded or the boom assembly turned to the side. - During transportation, the crane must always be in its proper transport position, and the boom system must be supported also in lateral direction.